esdevver/git-remote-s3/README.md

 ## Concurrent writes

-Due to the eventual consistency behavior of Amazon S3, there might be cases (albeit rare) where 2 or more `git push` are executed at the same time by different user with their own modification of the same branch.
+Due to the distributed nature of `git`, there might be cases (albeit rare) where 2 or more `git push` are executed at the same time by different user with their own modification of the same branch.

+The git command executes the push in 2 steps:

+1. first it checks if the remote reference is the correct ancestor for the commit being pushed
-The git command fetches the same remote ref for all the push commands and determines they are valid.
-It then invokes the `git-remote-s3` command which writes the bundle to the S3 bucket at the `refs/heads/<branch>` path, resulting in multiple bundles, one for each git push.
+2. if that is correct it invokes the `git-remote-s3` command which writes the bundle to the S3 bucket at the `refs/heads/<branch>` path

+In case two (or more) `git push` command are executed at the same time from different clients, at step 1 the same valid ref is fetched, hence both clients proceed with step 2, resulting in multiple bundles being stored in S3.

 The branch has now multiple head references, and any subsequent `git push` fails with the error:

 ```
 error: dst refspec refs/heads/<branch>> matches more than one